Why I stayed in halls for 3 years

 Especially during my third year at uni, this was great because it meant that during summer after second year, I was able to focus on my dissertation plan and research.
 During the year, it meant that I didn’t have the added stress of having to find someone to fix things if they broke down or stopped working.

 It’s great knowing that you also have great common areas where you can go to study, hang out with friends or just chill out.
-You can also usually find Social Programme free events running there as well, which are great for making friends and having a good time.
+You can also find Halls Life free events running there as well, which are great for making friends and having a good time.

 2. Living with friends 👯♀️